chaorrupted/ceng242-hw2-tester/README.md

 ## where did I do wrong?

-You can now load officials.hs file instead of the tester and test your homework with the graded cases.
+You can now load official.hs file instead of the tester and test your homework with the graded cases.

 ```
 ghci

-Prelude> :l officials.hs
+Prelude> :l official.hs

 [1 of 2] Compiling Hw2              ( Hw2.hs, interpreted )

-[2 of 2] Compiling Main             ( officals.hs, interpreted )
+[2 of 2] Compiling Main             ( offical.hs, interpreted )

 Ok, two modules loaded.